 One of the most overlooked and critical questions to ask your web developer is about ownership.
 It’s important to know the logins to your domain name registrar and web host.
 You’ll also want to know how to access the backend of your website.

 If this is not a redesign, and you’re setting up a new website, be sure the domain name is set up in your name.
 You don’t want it owned by the web design company.

 On a final note, some companies require a yearly contract to keep your site live.
 Others deliver your completed site with no strings attached.

 Vox Pop Marketing gives you free and full control over your domain name, hosting and website once it’s complete.

-Also, your website need’s monthly maintenance to stay bug free and secure from hacking.
+Your website will need monthly maintenance to stay bug free and secure from hacking.
 Your CMS, theme and plugins will all need updates as software versions upgrade.
 Sometimes these updates can scramble your website design and functionality.

 Ask your web developer what types of website maintenance packages are available.

 Another thing to consider is that once your site is designed, the real work begins.
 If you’re serious about getting online leads, you’ll need to both attract and analyze traffic and user behavior on your website.
 Look for a web developer or marketing agency that can set up Google Analytics for your site, as well as analyze the data and report back to you.